wdi-sf-fall/pg_and_node/README.md

 Finish the web app and make books truly persistent.
 Look for TODO comments in `app.js` and `library.js`.
 These are the only JavaScript files you will need to touch.

-If not done so on Wednesday, add a "show book" page and implement the corresponding route.
+If not done Tuesday, add a "show book" page and implement the corresponding route.